pangeacyber/pangea-multipass/examples/README.md

 - `SLACK_ADMIN_TOKEN`: Access token used in the ingestion time.
 System will process all the channels this token has access to.
 - `SLACK_USER_TOKEN`: (Deprecated.
 Use `SLACK_USER_EMAIL` and `SLACK_ADMIN_TOKEN` instead.)
 Token user in inference time.
 It will be used to validate which files returned by the LLM the user has access to.
 - `SLACK_USER_EMAIL`: User email used in inference time.
 This email will be used to validate which files returned by the LLM the user has access to.

+### Dropbox

+When using Dropbox as a source, the admin user needs to authenticate on Dropbox using [Oauth2 protocol](https://developers.dropbox.com/oauth-guide) and allow Pangea's `pangea-multipass` Dropbox App.
+To do so, follow the Oauth2 flow using PKCE and the `pangea-multipass`'s app key.
+This app key could be saved in `DROPBOX_APP_KEY` like so:

+In order to use Dropbox as a source, you need two environment variables:

+- `DROPBOX_APP_KEY`: The identifier for the Dropbox app that Multipass will use to access your files.
+For testing, you can use our Pangea app with key: `hmhe1wh0koy8cv6`
+- `DROPBOX_USER_EMAIL`: User email used in inference time.
+This email will be used to validate which files returned by the LLM the user has access to.